 Trumpeted as the ‘World’s Best Island’ in the highly coveted Conde Nast Travellers Choice Awards, Tasmania is making a big splash in the global pool.
 With a wild array of landscapes, top-tier food and art scenes, as well as golf courses suitable for the next PGA tour, be sure to put the Island State at the top of your to-do list.

 With a sunrise departure from The Spirit, head straight to Devonport’s best coffee shop Fundamental Espresso, where the bacon and egg bagels act as exceptional fuel for the day ahead.
 Plug in the town of Bridport via Lilydale into your wireless Apple CarPlay® and enjoy a drive along the top of the rugged North-East coastline, through scenic countryside and past several of Tasmania’s most famous vineyards before pulling up at Barnbougle Golf Links.
-A bucket-list course for every golfer worth their salt, work on your handicap at one of their two courses Lost Farm (a 20-hole course) or The Dunes, rated #3 and #2 respectively in Australia’s roundup of best courses.
+A bucket-list course for every golfer worth their salt, work on your handicap at one of their three courses – Lost Farm (a 20-hole course), The Dunes, rated #3 and #2 respectively in Australia’s roundup of best courses – or ‘Bougle Run, a 14 hole short course.
 When you can even hire a private caddy from the Barnbougle Pro Shop to accompany you on the fairway, you know that this is not your average golfing experience.

 Back on the road and en-route to lunch, it’s a quick hour south to Launceston where your hardest decision will be to dine at either Geronimo or Stillwater, both known for their locally sourced, fresh Tasmanian produce transformed in dishes that are worth crossing any ocean for.
 If you choose to stay in Launceston for the evening, The Florance is a boutique hotel set in a restored Victorian mansion that overlooks Launceston’s Heritage City Park.